pnpm/pnpm/.changeset/wise-pugs-wave.md

 ---
 "@pnpm/config": patch
+"pnpm": patch
 ---

-Fix pnpmHomeDir should read PNPM_HOME defined in environment variables
+It should be possible to set a custom home directory for pnpm by changing the PNPM_HOME environment variable.